AndyCubico/RPG_Progression/docs/index.md

 >Example of progression curves: Linear (blue, A), logarithmic (orange, B), quadratic (red, C) and exponential (green, D).

-If our experience curve is linear, each level will require the same amount of extra amount of experience with the following function:
+If our experience curve is linear, each level will require the same amount of experience than the previous one.

 Linear curves for the purpose of determining the xp required to level are not used given how boring they can be, since they are predictable and can feel grindy.
 However, they can be used to make the progress of some stats with each level increase.